Afternoon BriefAI Search & Discovery

 Audit 2: Check whether your content is structured for AI extraction

 The GEO-16 framework identifies three on-page signals most strongly correlated with AI citation across all major engines: metadata freshness (clear publication and update dates), semantic HTML (logical heading hierarchy, clean structure), and structured data (valid JSON-LD for Article, FAQPage, or HowTo).
-Pages scoring above the minimum threshold on those three signals achieved a 78% cross-engine citation rate.
+Pages scoring above the minimum threshold on those three signals achieved a 78% cross-engine citation rate.2

 Pull your top 20 pages by organic traffic.
 For each one, run three to five queries that page should surface in AI answers.
 Log which ones get cited.
 For the ones that don't, check those three signals first.
 Stale metadata, broken JSON-LD, and heading structures that bury the content's main argument are the most common reasons well-ranked pages fail to be cited.

 Content length is not the problem.
-Ahrefs found a near-zero correlation between word count and AI Overview citation probability — 53% of all cited pages contained fewer than 1,000 words.
-A page that answers the relevant sub-query directly in 600 words beats a 3,000-word page that gets there in section five.
+Ahrefs found a near-zero correlation between word count and AI Overview citation probability — 53% of all cited pages contained fewer than 1,000 words.1 A page that answers the relevant sub-query directly in 600 words beats a 3,000-word page that gets there in section five.

-The conversion case for doing this now
+The conversion case for closing the ranking-citation gap now

 Before you deprioritize this because AI traffic is a small slice of your analytics, look at what happens when buyers arrive from AI.